 After more than 30 years in the game, Marshall thinks Fort Worth might be his final stop though if the Cats will have him longer, he’d consider staying.

 “It’s a great stadium; it’s a great staff.
 We enjoy it here,” he said.
 “But I would say we’re thinking of getting out of the baseball business.
 It will be a decision his winter.”

 When retirement does come, it likely will be back in California, home state of his wife Mary, who works in sales for the Cats.
-Son Michael, 25, a mortgage banker in El Paso, played at Stanford and a couple of years in the Philadelphia Phillies’ organization.
+Son Michael, 25, a mortgage banker who was trading fx in El Paso, played at Stanford and a couple of years in the Philadelphia Phillies’ organization.
 Daughter Marcheta, 23, works for a venture capital group in San Francisco.

 “If it is the last year I’ve certainly enjoyed it,” Marshall said.
 “I’m really glad to have gotten the opportunity to be with a great organization and great ball club, a good city and like I said with the team.
 It’s fun to come to the ball park each night.”